operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 Note: If you are installing from operatorhub, then by default it installs the operator in my-grafana-operator namespace.
-Below steps assumes that its deployed in my-grafana-operator namespace.
+Below steps assume that its deployed in my-grafana-operator namespace.

 ### Deploy Grafana Server Instance and Grafana Datasource